 Other, net 22 14

-Income before interest and taxes $ 85 $ 83
+IBIT $ 85 $ 83

 Revenues, net of cost of sales (net revenues) of Natural Gas Pipelines increased $4 million in the third quarter of 2001 compared to the third quarter of 2000 primarily due to higher transportation rates and volumes at Transwestern.
-Equity in earnings decreased $9 million in the third quarter of 2001 as compared to the same period in 2000 primarily due to lower operating results from Florida Gas and the monetization of Enron’s investment in EOTT.
-In 2001, other, net consisted primarily of a $10 million gain on the monetization of EOTT partnership units, and an accrual adjustment related to the expiration of an Enron guarantee to fund the EOTT partnership.
+Equity in earnings decreased $10 million in the third quarter of 2001 as compared to the same period in 2000 primarily due to lower operating results from Florida Gas and the monetization of Enron’s investment in EOTT.
+In 2001, other, net consisted primarily of a $10 million gain on the monetization of EOTT partnership units, and a gain related to the expiration of an Enron guarantee to fund the EOTT partnership.
 Other, net for the third quarter of 2000 included a gain related to the sale of compressor-related equipment.

 Portland General